 School Curriculum Committee Chairs

-Graham Warder (Arts and Humanities) email@example.com
+Graham Warder (Arts, Education and Culture) email@example.com